Biological and Environmental Sciences

 - Core Curriculum Requirements (refer to that section of this catalog),

 - requirements for admission to and retention in the Teacher Education Program (refer to the Center for Educator Certification and Academic Services section of this catalog), and

 - professional development courses (refer to the appropriate departmental section in this catalog, i.e. Department of Curriculum and Instruction or Department Educational Leadership).

-VIII.
+VI.
 Other Programs

 Students can choose from a variety of other options depending on their academic requirements.
 The Department of Biological and Environmental Sciences offers the following additional programs:

 Students interested in pre-professional studies in medicine, allied health, pharmacy, dentistry, ostepathy, optometry, nursing, medical technology, and physical therapy, should contact departmental advisors: Dr. JP Slovak (John.Slovak@tamuc.edu) (903.886.5368), Dr. Venu Cheriyath (Venu.Cheriyath@tamuc.edu) (903.468.6064) Dr. DongWon Choi, (DongWon.Choi@tamuc.edu) (903.886.5221).

 “The BA/BS in Biological Sciences degree is one preparatory program for students wishing to go to medical school or other professional medical related fields.
 Students will work with faculty advisors to select electives best suited for the medical fields they plan to pursue.”